COGERCO: Decline

 With the political crisis of 1993 the cotton crop was gradually abandoned by farmers, and replaced by more profitable food crops.

 Quantities of textile produced by COTEBU dropped from 10,579,591 m in 1989 to 4901301 m in 1993.

 4838907 m were produced in 2000, rising to 7264798 m in 2005.

 COTEBU closed down in 2006 and 2007, and dismissed almost 1,600 workers.

 Its successor, Afritextile, was launched that year.

 In November 2014 the general manager of Cogerco said annual cotton production was now rarely more than 2,300 tonnes.

 After the 1993 crisis, large parts of Cogerco's cotton reserves were taken for other purposes, and the area of Cogerco reserves and peasant farms used for cotton had dropped from 8000 to 2000 ha.

 Farmers preferred to grow food stocks, which were worth much more than cotton.

 In September 2015 the international price of cotton had dropped significantly.

 Cogerco continued to lose land, with most of the remaining cotton grown in Cibitoke Province.

 Afritextile sometimes delayed their purchase of cotton, causing cash flow problems.

 Lack of electricity was a serious problem for their factory.

 Cogerco was also negotiating with Rafina.

 Rafina refined the seeds to make cottonseed oil, oilcakes, and mushroom fertilizer.

 2,500 tonnes of seed were produced in 2018, but in 2019 and 2020 there was heavy flooding, and yields were 873 and 777 tonnes of seed.

 Cogerco produced 1,010 tonnes of cotton during the 2020-2021 growing season.

 As of 2021 the "Continental Eagle" was COGERCO's only plant, now supported by Bajaj Steels Industries of Nagpur, India.

 COGERCO was selling cotton fiber to Afritextile and cotton seeds to the Rafina refinery.

 However, it could not meet the demands of either customer, who had to also import cotton fiber or seeds.

 In August 2021 Déo Guide Rurema, Minister of Environment, Agriculture and Livestock, stated that COGERCO was making heavy losses.
 It was being audited, and then there would be talks with Afritextile to see how the two companies could work together in future.

 The company had a high level of debt and was unable to pay the dividends it owed to the state.

-The factory was dilapitated, and only one of the two cotton gins was working.
+The factory was dilapidated, and only one of the two cotton gins was working.

 Negotiations for a public-private partnership with Afritextile were underway.

 In September 2021 the general manager of Cogerco said the company would promote growth of food crops beside the cotton to ensure adequate supplies of food.

 Corn, soybeans and dwarf beans had been tested.

 They had to be planted carefully to avoid crowding out the cotton.